AlibabaCloudDocs/ros/intl.en-US/Resource Types/CEN/ALIYUN::CEN::CenRouteMap.md

 ROSTemplateFormatVersion: '2015-09-01'
 Parameters:
   AsPathMatchMode:
-    Description: 'A match statement.
-It indicates the mode in which the as-path attribute is matched.
-Valid values:  Include: Fuzzy match.
-A route matches the condition if the AS path in the route overlaps the AS path in the match condition.
-Complete:
+    Description: "Match statements are used to match the AS paths.
+Valid values:\n\
+      \ Include: uses fuzzy match.
+If the AS path in the condition overlaps with the\
+      \ AS path in the route, the match is successful.\n Complete: uses exact match.\
-      Exact match.
-A route matches the condition only when the AS path of the route is the same as the AS path in the match condition.'
+      \ Only when the AS path in the condition is the same as the AS path in the route,\
+      \ the match is successful."
     Type: String
   CenId:
-    Description: The ID of the CEN instance.
+    Description: The ID of the Cloud Enterprise Network (CEN) instance.
     Type: String
   CenRegionId:
-    Description: The ID of the region to which the CEN instance belongs.
+    Description: The region where the CEN instance is deployed.
+You can call the DescribeRegions operation to query region IDs.
     Type: String
   CidrMatchMode:
-    Description: 'A match statement.
-It indicates the mode in which the prefix attribute is matched.
-Valid values:  Include: Fuzzy match.
-If the prefix of a route is contained in the prefix in the match condition, the route matches the condition.
-For example, if the prefix in the match condition is set to 1.1.0.0/16 and the match method is set to Fuzzy Match, the route with the prefix of 1.1.1.0/24 matches the condition.
-Complete: Exact match.
-A route matches the condition only when the prefix of the route is the same as the prefix in the match condition.
-For example, if the prefix in the match condition is set to 1.1.0.0/16 and the match method is set to Exact Match, only the route with the prefix of 1.1.1.0/16 matches the condition.'
+    Description: "Match statements are used to match the prefixes.
+Valid values: \n\
+      \ Include: uses fuzzy match.
+If the routing prefix in the condition contains\
+      \ the routing prefix of the route, the match is successful. \n For example,\
+      \ the 1.1.0.0/16 policy can match the 1.1.1.0/24 route. \n Complete: uses exact\
+      \ match.
+Only when the routing prefix in the condition is the same as the routing\
+      \ prefix of the route, the match is successful. \n For example, the 1.1.0.0/16\
+      \ policy can match the 1.1.0.0/16 route."
     Type: String
   CommunityMatchMode:
-    Description: 'A match statement.
-It indicates the mode in which the community attribute is matched.
-Valid values:  Include: Fuzzy match.
-A route matches the condition if the community of the route overlaps the community in the match condition.
-Complete: Exact match.
-A route matches the condition only when the community of the route is the same as the community in the match condition.'
+    Description: "Match statements are used to match the Communities.
+Valid values:\
+      \ \n Include: uses fuzzy match.
+If the Community in the condition overlaps with\
+      \ the Community of the route, the match is successful. \n Complete: uses exact\
+      \ match.
+Only when the Community in the condition is the same as the Community\
+      \ of the route, the match is successful."
     Type: String
   CommunityOperateMode:
-    Description: 'An action statement.
-It indicates the mode in which the community attribute is operated.
-Valid values:  Additive: Sets a value for the community attribute.
-Replace: Replaces the value of the community attribute.'
+    Description: "Action statements are used to operate the Communities.
+Valid values:\
+      \ \n Additive: adds. \n Replace: replaces."
     Type: String
   Description:
     Description: The description of the route map.
     Type: String
   DestinationChildInstanceTypes:
-    Description: 'A match statement that indicates the list of IDs of the destination instances.
-VPC: VPC VBR: VBR CCN: Mainland China CCN This parameter is valid only when the TransmitDirection parameter is set to RegionOut, and the destination instance and the route map belong to the same region.'
+    Description: "Match statements are used to match the destination instance types.\
+      \ Valid values: \n VPC: VPCs. \n VBR: VBRs. \n CCN: CCN instances in mainland\
+      \ China. \n Note The destination instance types are valid only when the route\
+      \ map is applied to scenarios where routes are advertised from gateways in the\
+      \ current region to instances in the current region."
     Type: Json
   DestinationCidrBlocks:
-    Description: A match statement that indicates the prefix list.
+    Description: Match statements are used to match the routing prefixes.
+The CIDR format is used.
+You can enter at most 32 CIDR blocks.
     Type: Json
   DestinationInstanceIds:
-    Description: A match statement that indicates the list of IDs of the destination instances.
-This parameter is valid only when the TransmitDirection parameter is set to RegionOut, and the destination instance and the route map belongs to the same region.
+    Description: "Match statements are used to match the destination instance IDs.\
+      \ \n You can enter instance IDs of the following types: VPC, VBR, CCN in mainland\
+      \ China, and SAG.
+You can enter at most 32 instance IDs. \n Note The destination\
+      \ instance IDs are valid only when the route map is applied to scenarios where\
+      \ routes are advertised from gateways in the current region to instances in\
+      \ the current region."
     Type: Json
   DestinationInstanceIdsReverseMatch:
     AllowedValues: